Veracruz: Agriculture

-The state grows half of the country's citrus fruit and grows the most kinds.
-This occupies 180,577 hectares and produces 2,575,140 tons annually.
-Varieties include oranges, tangerines, mandarins, limes and grapefruit.
-Most citrus is grown in the north of the state, and much of the lime crop is exported, supporting a packing and shipping industry.
-Veracruz is the largest mango producer in the country, grown on 31,640 hectares producing 287,000 tons.
-Most of this is the manila variety, which is preferred in Mexico.
-95% of this crop is consumed fresh within Mexico although exports to Canada have begun.
-Vanilla beans are native to the state, which is the primary producer for Mexico.
-Most of this crop is grown in an area known as Totonacapan in and around Papantla.
+The state grows half of Mexico's citrus fruit, and produces the largest number of citrus varieties.
+Citrus cultivation occupies 180,577 hectares and yields 2,575,140 tons annually.
+Varieties include oranges, tangerines, mandarins, limes, and grapefruit.
+The majority of citrus is grown in the northern part of the state.
+Most of the limes grown are exported, which supports the packing and shipping industry.
+Veracruz is the largest mango producer in the country, with 31,640 hectares in cultivation that produce 287,000 tons, primarily of the manila variety, which is preferred in Mexico.
+95% of mangoes grown in Veracruz are consumed fresh within Mexico, although exports to Canada have begun.
+Vanilla beans, another major Mexican crop, are native to Veracruz.
+Most vanilla beans are grown in the area known as Totonacapan in and around Papantla.

-Livestock raising is an important activity.
-There are over 300,000 units of production most of which raise cattle, with Veracruz being the main beef producer for the country at 14% of the total.
-In addition to beef cattle, dairy cattle, pigs, sheep, goats, horses, domestic fowl, and bees are raised.
+Livestock raising is critical to the state's economy.
+There are over 300,000 production units in the state, most of which raise cattle.
+Veracruz is the main beef producer for Mexico, producing 14% of the country's total beef.
+In addition to beef cattle, other livestock species include dairy cattle, pigs, sheep, goats, horses, domestic fowl, and bees.

-From the tropical forests of the inland regions come dyewoods, hardwoods, and rubber.
-About 20% of the state's territory is forested, with 220,000 of temperate forest and 1,200,000 hectares of tropical forests.
+The state's inland tropical forests supply dyewoods, hardwoods, and rubber.
+About 20% of Veracruz is forested, with 220,000 hectares of temperate forest and 1,200,000 hectares of tropical forests.
 Logging in the state produces 128,254 m3 of wood products per year.
 The most exploited species include pine, oyamel, cypress and oak.
 Some tropical hardwoods are harvested as well.

-Veracruz's long coastline supports a large fishing industry, producing one-fifth of Mexico's catch.
-Most of the country's mojarra, oysters and shrimp come from here.
+Veracruz's long coastline supports a large fishing industry, producing 20% of Mexico's catch.
+Most of the country's mojarra, oysters, and shrimp come from the state.
 Other major fish catches include crab, sea bass and red snapper.